negiaditya/PROJECT-GAN_models/README.md

 # PROJECTS-GAN_Autoencoders
-Some of the GAN and Autoencoders models.
+Some of the GANs and Autoencoders models.